 Today Trisha calls herself “Every Patient’s Advocate.”
 She has written six books – two for patients (found here at the You Bet Your Life!
 Books website) and four for patient advocates to help them start and grow advocacy practices.
 She founded and directs the Alliance of Professional Health Advocates and its associated Advoconnection Directory.
 She also speaks to groups of patients and professionals, and has been quoted by CNN, MSNBC, Forbes Magazine, O Magazine, the Wall Street Journal, U.S. News and World Report, NPR, Angie’s List Magazine, Bottom Line Publications, and others.

-She lives in Central New York State with her husband, Butch, and her mini-mutt, Crosby.
-When she’s not doing her patient empowerment thing, she enjoys playing golf, travel, gardening, and working in stained glass.
+She lives in Central Florida with her husband, Butch, and her rescued mini-mutt, Banjo.
+When she’s not doing her patient empowerment or advocacy things, she enjoys playing golf, travel, gardening, and working in stained glass.

 • Learn more about Trisha and her work at her Every Patient’s Advocate website.